 A key feature of the Midland 1001Z is the CB/PA button that switches the radio into a Public Address system when paired with an external speaker.
 You can use the PA system to address other drivers or even for fun with your family.

 We love that this radio is compact enough to be installed in most pickup trucks, jeeps, SUVs, and RVs.
 But what’s more interesting is its less busy panel with intuitive controls that make operations straightforward right out of the box.

-The 1001Z has 3 primary knobs; an on/off knob, a channel scan knob, and RF Gain and Squelch knob.
-The RF Gain allows you minimize interferences from close sources thereby allowing distant signals to be more audible.
+The 1001Z has three primary knobs; an on/off knob, a channel scan knob, and RF Gain and Squelch knob.
+The RF Gain allows you to minimize interferences from close sources thereby allowing distant signals to be more audible.